 Where?
 Calle Bolivar 425, Arequipa

 How much?
-A meal for two with tea set us back about 70 soles (£16/ $21) It’s not cheap but really worth the extra money.
+A meal for two with tea set us back about 70 soles (£16/ $21) It’s not cheap by Peruvian standards but really worth the extra money.

 Where?
 Plaza de Armas, square, the main city square